paymoapp/api/sections/projects.md

 * `/api/projects/[PROJECT_ID]`

-If successful, the response will contain a `200 OK`.
+If successful, the response will have a `200 OK` status code.

 ### Warning